Mt. Rokko 六甲山

 With its cool average temperatures, Mt.
 Rokko's summit provides an excellent climate for the cold-weather region plants in Rokko Alpine Botanical Garden.

-Established in 1933, the garden features approximately 1,500 types of wild plants, and is divided into a number of different sections including a rock garden, hygrophytes, and woodland.
+Established in 1933, the garden features approximately 1,500 types of wild plants, and is divided into a number of different sections including a rock garden, aquatic plants, and woodlands.
 For those who want to learn more, the garden screens multiple slides educating guests on the flowers that bloom in the area throughout the seasons.

 Marvel at intricate music boxes

 Nearby the alpine gardens is the Rokko International Music Box Museum.
-The gallery offers an impressive display of 19th and 20th-century music boxes, and you can make your very own music box to take home.
-The laid-back cafe is a good spot to have some tea in mountain surroundings.
+The gallery has an impressive display of 19th and 20th century music boxes, and other automatic instruments, and offers two 60-minute concerts.
+You can even make your own music box to take home.
+In the beautifully landscaped garden, objects and other items related to sound are on display, and outdoor concerts are held regularly on weekends.

-Two further points of interest worth exploring while you're in the area are the Rokko Garden Terrace and the Rokko Country house, both very European in feel.
+Two further points of interest worth exploring while you're in the area are the Rokko Garden Terrace and Greenia.
 Rokko Garden Terrace has a few shops and dining options looking out over the amazing views.
 Nearby, Home Lookout Tower offers a 360-degree view of the area below.